Cameras from a time when photos were taken with care and craftsmanship

 • Click the icons at the top right of the page for film cameras grouped by type.

 • There's a full list of individual cameras in my collection in the right hand column.

 Click to see the list if your screen size is less than 700px wide (because it will have moved from the right to the bottom of the page).

-camera portrait comprises: a description and opinion of the model, technical specifications, illustrative photographs, original advertisements* and UK price details*, links to the camera's user manual*, and any other good Internet sites (* where possible).
+camera portrait comprises: a description and opinion of the model, technical specifications, illustrative photographs, original advertisements*, magazine reviews* and UK price details*, links to the camera's user manual*, and any other good Internet sites (* where possible).

 My area of interest is mainly 35mm film cameras from the mid 50s through to the early 80s (pre-auto-focus and copious plastic).
 Unfortunately good quality information is sometimes more scarce than surviving cameras, so the aim of this website is to preserve and share knowledge.
 I prefer to gather information through hands-on examination, along with study of instruction manuals and other credible material.
-I strive not to simply reproduce what other collectors have written.
-If some of the content of my site appears to be copied from Camera-Wiki ... well it isn't ...
-I probably wrote the wiki article (well some of it; sometimes all of it).
+I strive not to simply reproduce what other collectors have written, and correct some of the nonsense that has been written about various camera models.

 I update this site quite regularly, usually when I've obtained a new bit of equipment, or found a fresh snippet of information.